Watch Video – How to Split First and Last Names in Google Sheets using Split Text to Columns

 One such area where you may need some formula intervention could be when you need to separate names into first name and last name (or email address into the username and domain name).

-Google Sheets has an inbuilt function called SPLIT that allows you to instantly split the text based on a delimiter.
+Google Sheets has an inbuilt function called SPLIT that allows you to split the text based on a delimiter.

 In the case of names, the delimiter is a space character.
-This means that the formula uses the space character to split the full name into first and last name (or however many parts are there to the name).
+This means that the formula uses the space character to split the full name into first and last names (or however many parts are there to the name).

 Let’s say you have a data set as shown below:

-To split the full name and separate first and last names in Google Sheets, use the below formula in cell B2 in Google Sheets
+To split the full name and separate first and last names in Google Sheets, use the below formula in cell B2 in Google Sheets:

 =SPLIT(A2," ")

-You can now copy and paste this formula in all the cells in column B, or use the fill handle, and it will automatically fill columns B and C with first and last names.
+You can now copy and paste this formula in all the cells in column B or use the fill handle, and it will automatically fill columns B and C with first and last names.

 This is because when you enter the formula in any cell in column B, it automatically adds the one in column C. So the last name is a part of the formula, and since the formula is in column B, you will have to delete it from there only.